An epicurean adventure to: Sri Lanka

 - 2 tablespoons mild curry powder

-- 200 grams chopped onions - roughly one large or two medium onions
+- 200 grams chopped onions - roughly one large onion

 - 1 teaspoon ground coriander